-I could have easily not gone in, because I didn’t NEED to see him, but I needed him to see that he was wrong and that he’s got to open his eyes.
+I could have easily not gone in, because I didn’t need to see him, but I needed him to see that he was wrong before.

-I’m surprised he wasn’t more of an arse, actually.
-OK, I didn’t get an apology, but he didn’t tell me I was wrong or crazy this time.
-He was simply astonished, and admitted he was wrong on NDT, Free T3 level importance, and about adrenal fatigue being a real thing.
+I didn’t get an apology, but he didn’t tell me I was wrong or crazy this time.
+He was simply astonished, and admitted he was wrong regarding NDT, Free T3 level importance, and about adrenal fatigue being a real thing.
 I hope that means that he won’t let anyone else suffer like I had to, and leave them to make the journey back to good health on their own.

 Not only can we blog, share posts, tell friends and family and sign petitions, but we can go in to a doctor’s office, armed with information, research, books, first hand experience and knowledge, and demand to be heard.

 Have you had experience with an endocrinologist?

 You can click on the hyperlinks in the above post to learn more and see references to information given.